nodejs/node/doc/api/cluster.markdown

     23521,Master Worker 23523 online
     23521,Master Worker 23528 online

-This feature was introduced recently, and may change in future versions.
-Please try it out and provide feedback.

-Also note that, on Windows, it is not yet possible to set up a named pipe server in a worker.
+Please note that, on Windows, it is not yet possible to set up a named pipe server in a worker.

 ## How It Works